 THE APT.
 HAS: Very thick walls and hardwood floors, no neighbor noise, high ceilings, stone floor tiles and white ceramic counter and wall tiles in the kitchen; and colored, recessed lighting in the hall and living room of the apt.

 THE APT AND BUILDING FACE SOUTH ON THE PARK, A FEW BUILDINGS WEST OF FIFTH AVENUE.

-The building has an awning, with gardens in front and in the entry walk.
+The building has gardens in front and in the entry walk.

 The building is 4 blocks north of Carnegie Hill and Museum Mile, and 8 blocks north of Mt.
 Sinai Medical Center and the Icahn School of Medicine.

-It's also close to St. Luke's Hospital, Bank Street College, Columbia University, Teacher's College, Union Theological Seminary, Manhattan School of Music, Yeshiva University, and mid-way between the Upper East and Upper West Side.
+It is also 9 blocks to St. Luke's Hospital, 8 blocks to Bank Street College, 12 blocks southeast of Columbia University, near Teacher's College, Union Theological Seminary, Manhattan School of Music, Yeshiva University, and mid-way between the Upper East and Upper West Side.

 TRANSPORTATION: The building is VERY close to lots of transportation.

 The West Side #2 and 3 express trains are one-half block west; the Lexington Ave. #6 that connects to the #4 and 5 expresses (3 stops away at 86th St.) is 3 short blocks east.